PushItToProd/my-hledger/README.md

 A collection of helper scripts for my hledger setup.

+> 🚨 Warning: I update this README far less often than the actual scripts, so
+> this information may be incredibly outdated.

 ## A brief overview of my hledger setup

 The entrypoint for my hledger journals is a file named `hledger.journal` stored